+What is the best way to evaluate your benefits package at work?
 When it comes to money, the true savings are never in the tiny things — they’re in the big things like your healthcare plan and your investments.
 My old friend Sue is a master at all of this hard personal finance stuff — I’ve asked her to share some of her knowledge with us today.
 You can follow her on Twitter at @suziedonuts if you want more great tips! – Kat.
-(Pictured: Boje Designs Paradise Lace Essential Wallet, available at Endless for $34.)
+Pictured: Fossil Sydney Tab Clutch, one of the best selling wallets at Zappos for $50.

 Yes yes, you know how to clip coupons and shop sales.
 But there are two problems with this approach: First, it takes too much time for not enough payout, so you’re practically doomed to failure before you begin; and second, you’ve heard it all before, so if you’re not doing it by now, you’re not going to do it tomorrow.
 Plus, being frugal requires constant vigilance.
 I’m not saying it’s not worthwhile, because it is; but especially when you’ve got a healthy cash flow coming in, you have to put dollars before cents.